schwordd/vrScraper/readme.md

 ## 1) Running on Windows

 1. **Download and Extract:**
-   - Download the latest release and extract it to a folder.
+   - Download the latest release .zip and extract it to a folder.

 2. **Configure Settings:**
    - Edit `appsettings.json` to set the IP and Port.
+   - The IP has to match the IP of your PC

 3. **Launch the Application:**
    - Run `deovrScraper.exe`.